mathicard/CovidMonitor/README.md

 ## Components
 1. On the **Main metrics** tab, there is an overview of the most important metrics related to Twitter activity.
 This includes:
 *	*Top 10 Trending Topics*: Twitter's hot topics in the last hour, for Italy and the world.
 There is no need to click on the *“Get data”* button to get this information.
+Italy Trendic Topics can not be retrieved in some occasions due to API problems.
 *	*Top users mentioning key terms*: a dynamic bar plot and table that shows the top tweeters according to the frequency with which they used the defined key terms.
 *	*Frequency of tweets mentioning key terms*: a time series plot with the frequency of tweets mentioning defined key terms.